 Standardization Efforts

 International organizations are continuously working on standardizing measurement systems to promote consistency and accuracy across different regions and industries.
-The International System of Units (SI), based on the metric system, is the most widely used system of measurement globally.
-Efforts to align measurement practices internationally aim to reduce confusion, improve communication, and facilitate trade.
+On the flip side, the International System of Units (SI), based on the metric system, is the most widely used system of measurement globally.
+Efforts to align measurement practices internationally aim to reduce confusion, improve communication, and help with trade The details matter here..

 Consumer Awareness